Indigo5684/Notes/docs/math/diffeq/3-2nd-order.md

 **Definition**.
 If $W(f, g) \neq 0$, then $f(t)$ and $g(t)$ are said to form a *fundamental set of solutions*, and can be superimposed to form the general solution.

-## Section 3.8 - Nonhomogenous Differential Equations
+## Section 3.8 - Nonhomogeneous Differential Equations

 This section is from [Paul's Online Math Notes](https://tutorial.math.lamar.edu/Classes/DE/NonhomogeneousDE.aspx).